aabdelhamid-dot/Case-study-Cyclistic-Bike-share/README.md

 How do annual members and casual riders use Cyclistic bikes differently?

 ## Prepare
-Use Cyclistic’s historical trip data to analyze and identify trends.
-Download the previous 12 months of Cyclistic trip data here [https://divvy-tripdata.s3.amazonaws.com/index.html]
+1. Use Cyclistic’s historical trip data that can be found at [https://divvy-tripdata.s3.amazonaws.com/index.html]
+2. We download datasets from Jan. to Dec.
+2024

 ## Process
 1. Merging all 12 extract into one csv file.